jlanssie/Magpie/README.md

 == Copyright notice ==

-MagpieZero WordPress Theme, Copyright 2018 Jeremy Lanssiers MagpieZero is distributed under the terms of the GNU GPL
+Poetry Laboetry WordPress Theme, Copyright 2018 Jeremy Lanssiers Poetry Laboetry is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by